 In this tutorial, we will be showing you how to use the dashboard.
 Using the dashboard is a fundamental part of running your WordPress website, and everyone should be familiar with using it.

-In the top right-hand corner, your will see pull down tabs for screen options and help.
+In the top right-hand corner, you will see pull-down tabs for screen options and help.
 Pulling down the screen options tab provides you with customization options for your dashboard, and offers control of the widgets that you wish to show or to turn off.
-The help tab provides menu links to customizing your dashboard, and also documentation for customization and support.
+The help tab provides menu links to customize your dashboard, and also documentation for customization and support.
 On the left-hand side of the dashboard, you will find menu links that go to different areas of the WordPress website.
 When you click on a menu item, in many cases there will be a sub-menu that will appear below.
 Hovering your mouse over the menu items will also display the sub-menu as well.

 If you are having issues operating your WordPress website or need help designing your site, feel free to contact Our Omaha web design and web hosting company at 402-813-4034, or fill out our contact form.